 - The organiser of the Great British Vintage Tea Dance for the Queen’s Diamond Jubilee has asked attendees to adhere to some COVID measures, including wearing masks when queuing to enter the venue and presenting either an NHS COVID-19 Pass or proof of a negative test.

 - Kilogarm has provided plenty of COVID-19 information on its pop-up listings to put attendees at ease.
 The event pages state that hand sanitiser will be available upon entry and face coverings must be worn.
 Customers are advised to stay two metres apart while at the event and high contact areas will be cleaned throughout the day.

 With the UK and Ireland almost at the end of their lockdown exit strategies, you’ll probably be itching to start in-person event planning once again.
 The Eventbrite blog is packed with tips and resources to help you navigate the return to in-person events.
 There’s also plenty of content to help you get to grips with topics such as livestreaming and hybrid events.
 Here are some of our latest posts:

 - The COVID-19 pandemic has shown us that even the best-laid event plans can be knocked off course.
 If you need to cancel your event, here’s how to announce the news and still keep your attendees interested.

 - Whether you’re figuring out when your event can go ahead or wondering how best to share your COVID policy, we’ve got you covered with this communication 101.

-- There’s a chance that vaccines and case numbers may impact your event planning this summer, so we’ve put together some of the latest updates to help keep you informed.
+- There’s a chance that vaccines and case numbers may impact your event planning, so we’ve put together some of the latest updates to help keep you informed.

 - If you mastered the basics of organising virtual events during the pandemic and want to continue with them, here are some important production steps to tick off before the big day.